research-manuscripts/MA_Felix_Rittler/autoencoder/README.md

 - If you want to inspect a autoencoder architecture edit `check_autoencoder.py` by replacing the used dataset, autoencoder architecture or trained autoencoder.
 It will print the first two images from the dataset and the reconstructions by the selected autoencoder.
 - The implemented autoencoder architectures can be found in `Autoencoder.py`.
 Please note that the architectures require a image size of 935x900 Pixel.
-- The trained autoencoders can be found in the directory `trained_autoencoders` (TODO)
+- The trained autoencoders can be found in the directory `trained_autoencoders`.
+(TODO)
+- The file `test_autoencoders.py` contains a script that tests a (trained) autoencoder architecture.
+It prints several measurable metrics for evaluation.
+(TODO)